StenopePHP/Stenope/doc/synthax-highlighting.md

 ## Custom synthax highlighting

-The default Highlighter responsible for synthax highlighting is based on [Prism.js](https://prismjs.com/), but you can provide your own by implementing `Content\Behaviour\HighlighterInterface`:
+The default Highlighter responsible for syntax highlighting is based on [Prism.js](https://prismjs.com/), but you can provide your own by implementing `Content\Behaviour\HighlighterInterface`:

 ```php
 public function highlight(string $value, string $language): string;